-In the olden days, Kayan men were known as notorious headhunters.
+In the olden days, Kayan men were renowned as notorious headhunters.
 Their reputation as fierce warriors spread so wide and wild that they were often mistaken as cannibals.

-Whenever the men went for headhunting trips, the women were left in the longhouses fending themselves.
+Whenever the men went for headhunting trips, the women were left in the longhouses fending for themselves.